dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: The idea is to have a react component that will hand all the auth stuff itself including the server calls and everything.

 **Link To Work**: [MERN - Docker](https://medium.com/codebase/mern-ep01-setting-up-a-development-environment-with-docker-1bb0b6e4d464)

+### Day 29: May-11-18 Friday
+**Today's Progress**: Worked on setting up on basic GraphQL server and wrote basic CRUD APIs.

+**Thoughts**: Should start with Prisma tomorrow.
+Added logs for the whole past week.